 Tip: This plant does not like the cold but loves the heat!
 So if you need to protect heat sensitive plants, Roselle Hibiscus is a great plant to grow around them to protect from the blistering summer sun.

-My plants from last year!
+My plants from a few years ago!
 How gorgeous are they?

 Cheers!